xxyzzzq/quex/trunk/doc/source-old/invocation/command-line/options.rst

-    Here, the Unicode range from 0 to 0xA1 is mapped one to one from Unicode to the codec.
+    Here, the Unicode range from 0 to 0xA1 is mapped one to one from Unicode to the encoding.
 0xA4 and 0xAD are also the same as in Unicode.
 The remaining lines describe how Unicode characters from the 0x600-er page are mapped inside the range somewhere from 0xAC to 0xFF.

         .. note::

-            This option is only to be used, if quex does not support the codec directly.
-The options ``--codec-info`` and ``--codec-for-language`` help to find out whether Quex directly supports a specific codec.
-If a ``--codec-file`` is required, it is advisable to use ``--codec-file-info file-name.dat`` to see if the mapping is in fact as desired.
+            This option is only to be used, if quex does not support the encoding directly.
+The options ``--encoding-info`` and ``--encoding-for-language`` help to find out whether Quex directly supports a specific encoding.
+If a ``--encoding-file`` is required, it is advisable to use ``--encoding-file-info file-name.dat`` to see if the mapping is in fact as desired.